 This is a huge hit with my kids, so I hope it will be a success in your home, too!

-Vegan Hot Chocolate (3 ingredients!)
+Date-Sweetened Hot Chocolate

 - While you wait for the water to boil, add the almond butter, cacao powder, and dates, or maple syrup, to the blender.

 - Add 1 cup of boiled water to the blender, and carefully blend the ingredients together, starting on low speed.
 Be sure to open the vent at the top of your blender lid, and cover that with a thin dish towel to allow steam to escape.
 If you do not allow the steam to escape, the pressure could blow the lid off your blender and potentially cause burns (and a mess), so be careful!
-I put the tamper in my Vitamix lid, and lift it slightly to allow steam to escape, as an atlernative to using a towel.
+I put the tamper in my Vitamix lid, and lift it slightly to allow steam to escape, as an alternative to using a towel.

 - Blend until smooth and creamy, then pour it into a mug.
 Allow the hot chocolate to cool to a warm sipping temperature, then enjoy!
 When it cools, it still makes a delicious chocolate milk.